alco-cat23/Minecraft-on-Python/Allegedly a license.md

   just plagiarized from a foreign programmer
 V 0.2:
-  added the ability to calmly close the game with the combination Alt + F4 (Before this it did not always close)
+  added the ability to calmly close the game with the combination Alt + F4 (Before this it did not always close) V 0.3:
+  Added a new block (coal ore)